viboverse/react-snippets-collection/react-cheatsheet.md

 **Learned:** Use `forwardRef` to pass refs through custom components, enabling parent components to directly access child DOM elements.

+**Why this matters:** Custom components normally can't receive refs like regular DOM elements.
+ForwardRef solves this by allowing you to build reusable input components, modal triggers, or any wrapper that needs to expose DOM methods (focus, scroll, etc.) to parent components.

 **Steps:**

 - Wrap component function with `forwardRef()`